I’d like to register to use the Portal – where do I find my ‘Unique Code’?

 What happens to my pension if I divorce?

 In these circumstances your benefits could be split with your partner, but to do this you will need a pension sharing order.
-If you need more information about your pension in case of divorce, please contact the Employee Pensions Team.
+If you need more information about your pension in case of divorce, please contact the NPF team at Buck.

 Can I receive a monthly payslip?

 Yes, but only if you request one.
-We normally only send out a payslip each March and April or when your pension amount changes.
-Please contact the Employee Pensions Team.
+We normally only send out a payslip each March and April, or when your pension amount changes.
+Please contact the NPF team at Buck.

 Will I be informed about my annual pension increase?

 Each April (or when your increase applies) your record on the Member Portal will be updated in advance of the increase in your payment.
-If you’ve requested we write to you then we’ll notify you in writing.
+If you’ve requested, we’ll notify you in writing.

 What happens to my pension if I get divorced?

 In these circumstances your benefits could be split with your partner, but to do this you will need a pension sharing order.
-If you need more information about your pension in case of divorce contact the Employee Pensions Team.
+If you need more information about your pension in case of divorce contact the NPF team at Buck.

 When will I receive my P60?